Is plug-in solar legal in Edinburgh?

 | Total (estimated) | £779–£1,029 |

-The BSI plug-in solar product standard expected July 2026 is a product specification.
+The DESNZ Interim Product Specification, out for consultation until 30 June 2026, is a product specification.
 By itself it does not amend BS 1363 or BS 7671, so the compliant install route in Edinburgh remains a CPS-registered electrician.
 We track the standards on the changelog.

 Questions specific to Edinburgh